rotki/rotki/docs/api.rst

 .. http:put:: /api/(version)/history/skipped_external_events
 .. http:patch:: /api/(version)/history/skipped_external_events

-   Doing a PUT on this endpoint with a filepath path as argument will export all skipped external events in a csv to that filepath.
+   Doing a PUT on this endpoint with a filepath path as argument will export all skipped external events in a csv to that directory.
    Doing a PATCH on this endpoint will download all skipped external events in a csv file.

    **Example Request**: